CNES/EleFits/doc/INSTALL.md

 ## Introduction

-EL_FitsIO depends on Elements, a Euclid-developed build framework based on CMake.
+EleFits depends on Elements, a Euclid-developed build framework based on CMake.
-As such, EL_FitsIO can be used either from an Elements project or from a CMake project.
+As such, EleFits can be used either from an Elements project or from a CMake project.
 Euclid developers benefit from the continuous delivery of EDEN (Euclid development environment) and have nothing to install.
-Others must install EL_FitsIO (and Elements) before they configure their project.
+Others must install EleFits (and Elements) before they configure their project.

-## Install and test EL_FitsIO
+## Install and test EleFits

 ### EDEN users

-Nothing to install: all versions of EL_FitsIO are already part of EDEN.
+Nothing to install: all versions of EleFits are already part of EDEN.
 Jump to the configuration section.

 ### Non-EDEN users

-In the remaining, we assume that you're putting the source code of Elements and EL_FitsIO in some `<root>` directory.
+In the remaining, we assume that you're putting the source code of Elements and EleFits in some `<root>` directory.

 You'll first need to get Elements: